+

 Payton Tolle (BOS), LHP — 44% Rostership

-Tolle owns a 2.95 FIP and 36% K rate through his first two major league starts in 2026… as a top 10 prospect (and arguably the best left-handed pitching prospect in baseball), how is he rostered at under a 50% clip?
+Tolle owns a 2.95 FIP and 36% strikeout rate through his first two major league starts in 2026… as a top-10 prospect (and arguably the best left-handed pitching prospect in baseball), how is he rostered at under a 50% clip?
 The second-year star has found success thanks to implementing a sinker against both hands to steal a fair share of called strikes, allowing the dynamic four-seamer to play up (and even generate chase while elevated).
 We’ve also seen glimpses of his curveball and kick-change commanded well.
-The bottom line is Tolle can throw 85% fastballs and be a dominant arm immediately, but the Red Sox are forcing him to develop and refine the rest of his arsenal.
+The bottom line is that Tolle can throw 85% fastballs and be a dominant arm immediately, but the Red Sox are forcing him to develop and refine the rest of his arsenal.
 So far, it’s worked.

 Yahoo and ESPN Most Added Players

 Jacob Latz is a must-add, as seen above.
-His 1.02 ERA/1.69 xERA are phenomenal and while he isn’t punching many tickets (24% K rate), he isn’t walking many batters either (just ~5%).
-He’s generated a career-high in ground balls (43%) and the CSW% is up to 29% for the first time since 2023.
+His 1.02 ERA/1.69 xERA are phenomenal, and while he isn’t punching many tickets (24% K rate), he isn’t walking many batters either (just ~5%).
+He’s generated a career-high in ground balls (43%), and the CSW% is up to 29% for the first time since 2023.

 Streaming Pitchers